azurastar134/IMI/README.md

 Additionally, 3 pdfs with some coding of a free standing course in physics with every detail written there.

-Lastly, some .py files with some small tasks that read from files.
+Lastly, some .py files with some small tasks that read from txt files.